top of page

 JACL Scholarship Program

-The San Mateo Chapter of the Japanese American Citizens League (JACL) is pleased to announce their scholarship program for the 2022-2023 school year.
-Applications can be downloaded here.
-Eligible San Mateo County high school seniors are invited to submit applications to our chapter's Scholarship Chairperson by March 15, 2023.
-Winning applicants will be announced by April 15, 2023.
+The San Mateo Chapter of the Japanese American Citizens League (JACL) is pleased to announce our scholarship program for the 2025-2026 school year.
+Eligible high school seniors are invited to submit applications via email to jaclsanmateo@gmail.com by March 31, 2025.
+San Mateo Chapter scholarship recipients will be announced in April.
+Please note that the National JACL has a separate scholarship program which can be found on their website jacl.org/membership/.

 Eligibility Requirements: